 However, all too many individuals, adjust to a no-demand lifestyle in which they have no schedule, go to bed and arise when they wish, and if there are any expectancies, it is solely the expectancy that someone will visit them or dictated by the TV schedule.

-Determine how an individual feels on Sunday after ~1 year post injury, and you can begin to see whether he/she has adapted to this lack of Sunday Neurosis._
+Determine how an individual feels on Sunday after weeks or months of health concerns, and you can begin to see whether he/she has adapted to this lack of Sunday Neurosis.